decaporg/decap-cms/website/site/content/docs/custom-widgets.md

 ---
-title: Extending Widgets
+title: Custom Widgets
-position: 60
+position: 35
 ---

-# Extending With Widgets
+# Custom Widgets

 The NetlifyCMS exposes an `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
 The available widget extension methods are: